 Home to the capital of Cockburn Town, up until the last few decades Grand Turk has been the centre of activity in the Turks and Caicos.
 The country’s only cruise ship port is found here, along with the best historical attractions, including the Grand Turk Lighthouse, Turks and Caicos National Museum and Her Majesty's Prison.

 The wild North Caicos and Middle Caicos offer a different perspective.
 The greenest islands in the country, plantations here once exported cotton and sisal.
 Today, a quiet atmosphere, vast undeveloped land, secluded and impressive coastlines, and great natural points of interest are the main draws.
+Small vacation rentals make up most of the accommodation options on these two islands.

 Often overlooked, the quiet Salt Cay and South Caicos offer visitors the chance to experience the Caribbean untouched by tourism.
 These little islands have both had a lucrative past producing sea salt for export, but have seen declining economies since the end of the industry in the early 1900s.
 There’s a lot of and beach and coastal scenery to explore.